-- 1. In the Content Editor, select to the source item from which to copy layout details. - 2.
-In the Content Editor, click the Presentation tab. - 3.
-In the Content Editor, on the Presentation tab, in the Details group, click the Layout command.
-The Layout Details dialog appears. - 4.
-In the layout details dialog, click the Copy To link under any device.
-The Copy Device dialog appears. - 5.
-In the Copy Device dialog, for Target Devices, select the devices for which to copy layout details. - 6.
-In the Copy Device dialog, for Target Item, click the item to which you will copy layout details, and then click Copy.
-Sitecore copies the layout details for the selected devices from the source item to the target item.
+- 1. In the Content Editor, navigate to the source item from which to copy layout details. - 2.
+Click the Presentation tab. - 3.
+In the Details group, click the Layout command.
+The layout details dialog appears. - 4.
+In the layout details dialog, under any device, click Copy To.
+The copy layout details wizard appears. - 5.
+In the copy layout details wizard, in the Target Devices list, select the checkboxes next to the devices for which to copy layout details. - 6.
+In the Target Item tree, click the item to which you will copy layout details. - 7.
+Click Copy.
+The copy layout details wizard copies layout details for the selected devices from the source item to the target item.